Skip to main content

 What about other medications I am taking?

-However, some other medicines may interfere with the way the pill works.
-These include some drugs that treat epilepsy, HIV and TB, as well as the ‘natural’ remedy St. John’s wort.
+Some other medicines may interfere with the way the pill works.
+These include some drugs that treat epilepsy, HIV and TB, as well as the ‘natural’ remedy St John’s Wort.
 You may have to use another method as well, such as the condom, while you are taking the medicines, and up to a further four weeks afterwards.
 If you are taking these medicines on a long term basis, oral contraceptives are probably not the best method for you.
 Always mention you are on the progestogen-only pill if you are prescribed any medicines.

 Pregnancy and the progestogen-only pill